 - 3 cloves garlic, minced

-- 1 thumb-sized piece of fresh ginger, or 1 teaspoon powdered ginger, finely grated
+- ½ inch knob fresh ginger, grated or 1 teaspoon powdered ginger,

 - 2-4 tbsp cornstarch